nightcrawler-/carepay/REVIEW-ASSIGNMENT.md

+//Overall, taking advantage of static analysis and code formating would help.
+//The creation of unnecesary objects should be avoided
 @Component
 public class MyAction {
     public boolean debug = true; //This should probably be in a config file or inferred from the environment.